The Beach Boys Today!: "Do You Wanna Dance?"

 "Do You Wanna Dance?" is a cover of the R&B song by Bobby Freeman, who had a top 10 hit with it in 1958.
 It is distinguished from the original through its lush orchestration, three-part vocal arrangement, and instrumental bridge key change.
 Dillon speculated that the rendition may have been inspired by Del Shannon's recent recording, although the Beach Boys' version more closely resembles an earlier version by Cliff Richard and the Shadows.
 It was the first song the group recorded at Gold Star, Spector's favorite studio, and their second song that employed a timpani.
 (Note: "Pom, Pom Play Girl" was the first.)

 "Good to My Baby"

 "Good to My Baby" is about a man responding to criticisms regarding the way he treats his girlfriend.
 Interrante opined that while it is not "musically exciting or complex", the defensive and anxious tone "running throughout the song adds a dark quality that’s not immediately on the surface, and ultimately makes 'Good to My Baby' all the more interesting."
-O'Regan highlights the use of a major supertonic function (II) with giving "the [chord] progression a surprising lift under the positivity of the lyrics – it reaffirms the confidence the singer feels about his relationship, despite what others may think."
+O'Regan attributes the use of a major supertonic function (II) with giving "the [chord] progression a surprising lift under the positivity of the lyrics – it reaffirms the confidence the singer feels about his relationship, despite what others may think."